-Russia airs video of fighter warding off NATO jet in Baltics
+Russian fighter wards off NATO jet nearing minister’s plane

-MOSCOW (AP) — A video aired on Russian state television shows a fighter jet warding off a NATO military aircraft that approached a passenger plane carrying Russia’s defense minister.
+MOSCOW (AP) — A Russian fighter jet warded off a NATO military aircraft that approached a passenger plane carrying Russia’s defense minister Tuesday, according to media reports in Russia.

-Rossiya 24 television broadcast the video on Tuesday, when Defense Minister Sergei Shoigu was returning to Moscow after visiting Russia’s westernmost Baltic exclave of Kaliningrad.
+State-owned news channel Rossiya 24 broadcast a video of the in-flight encounter over the Baltic Sea shortly after Defense Minister Sergei Shoigu returned to Moscow from a visit to Russia’s westernmost Baltic exclave of Kaliningrad.

-The footage appeared to show a Russian Su-27 maneuvering to drive off an F-18 fighter that flew close to the minister’s plane.
+The footage showed a Russian Su-27 maneuvering to drive off an F-18 fighter that flew close to the minister’s plane.

+Russian news agencies carried a NATO statement saying warplanes of the Western military alliance moved to identify a Russian aircraft over the Baltic Sea without knowing Shoigu was on it.

+A similar incident occurred in 2017, when a Polish F-16 fighter approached Shoigu’s plane over the Baltic Sea and a Russian jet pushed it away.

 There have been frequent encounters between Russian and NATO aircraft in recent years as both sides have increased military patrols amid growing tensions.